tarunshetty125/teamsync-build/README.md

 ## Natively Pro

-While Natively is **free and open-source forever**, we also offer a **Pro Edition** designed specifically for power users and job seekers.
+While Natively is **free and open-source forever**, we also offer a **Pro Edition** (available as **Lifetime or Yearly** subscriptions) designed specifically for power users and job seekers.
 Purchasing a Pro license gives you an edge in the job market, all while directly supporting the continued development of the open-source Natively core!

 ### Free vs Pro Feature Comparison